arjunken/crawldock/PUBLIC_LAUNCH_CHECKLIST.md

 ---

-**Remember: The goal is to build a sustainable, welcoming community around CrowlDock!** 🚀
+**Remember: The goal is to build a sustainable, welcoming community around CrawlDock!** 🚀

 **Good luck with your public launch!** 🎉